SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

   have COVID-19 than either Democratic politicians, or Americans in general.
 - The legend gives for each group's probability of infection: the median (best single point estimate) and the 95% confidence limit.
-Note that the 95% confidence limits of the 2 parties don't even overlap; Republicans are _definitely_ more infected.
+Note that the 95% confidence limits of the 2 parties don't even overlap: Republican legislators are _definitely_ more infected.

 In fact, there is only _a couple chances in a billion_ that the Republican infection rate is actually comparable to or lower than the national average of 6.5%: